pulp/pulp_rpm/docs/tech-reference/yum-plugins.rst

  full path to the certificate.

 ``gpgkey``
- GPG key used to sign RPMs in this repository.
-This key will be made available to consumers to use in verifying content in the repository.
-The value to this option must be the full path to the GPG key file.
+ File containing GPG keys used to sign RPMs and metadata in this repository.
+ These keys will be made available to consumers to use for verifying content in the repository.
+The value provided to this option must be the full path to a GPG key file containing one or more ASCII armored public keys.

 ``generate_sqlite``
  Boolean flag to indicate whether or not sqlite files should be generated during